JuddKarloCarreon/PHP-E-Commerce-Capstone/README.md

   - Finalized ERD, updated affected code, and ensured the uploaded images will have a unique, url friendly name (2h10m)
   - Completed catalogue/product page with search and category switching.
 (2h45m)
   - Finished 50% of product view page (1h50m)

+Day 7: 9h57m
+  - Added pagination and updated admin products and catalogue accordingly.
+Also added to database fetching model, and unified the filtering of products via search and categories into one controller/model.
+(6h)
+  - Allowed product view page to have a proxy for missing images.
+(10m)
+  - Fixed use of total amount, ensured avoidance of using floating point datatype, and ensures the content of the input will always be an integer.
+(50m)
+  - In product view, ensured that the amount of stock will limit the amount available to be bought.
+(17m)
+  - Accomplished search in product view (30m)
+  - Finished addition to cart and updating of number of items in cart.
+This completes product view (2h10m)

 ## ERD: